brson/the-end-of-unsafety/script.md

 the libraries.
 Rust is quite modular, with much of its capabilities being provided by libraries.
-For example, Rust knows nothing about concurrency, but its libraries leverage ownership and borrowing to provide very robust concurrency abstractions.
+For example, Rust knows nothing about concurrency, but its libraries leverage ownership and borrowing to provide very robust and foolproof concurrency abstractions.

 The standard library itself can be completely replaced, and we expect it to, for use cases we haven't thought of yet.
 As an example, the